GarauGarau/mysite/content/authors/admin/_index.md

 title: Alessio Garau
 ---

-Master's degree in Economics, Finance and Public Policy from Cagliari, Italy.
-Previously an intern at the Center for Economic Research North South (CRENoS), Research Assistant at LaVoce.info and Data Analyst at Talents Venture, a young startup in the education field.
-I am currently attending the PhD program in economics at the University of Cagliari.
+I hold a Master's degree in Economics, Finance, and Public Policy from the University of Cagliari, Italy.
+Previously, I have interned at the Center for Economic Research North South (CRENoS), worked as a Research Assistant at LaVoce.info, and served as a Data Analyst at Talents Venture, a startup in the education sector.
+Currently, I am in my second year of the PhD program in Economics at the University of Cagliari.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "https://drive.google.com/file/d/1_8qh8vbKRu3N63tJWpUB67rSv7rnT3Ql/view?usp=sharing" "newtab" >}}CV{{< /staticref >}}